 Disputes over priority: Where multiple parties have security interests in the same property, there may be disputes about the priority of those interests.

-Equitable mortgages: In some cases, the court may recognize an equitable mortgage, even if the formalities for a legal mortgage were not completed, based on the parties’ conduct or intentions.
+Equitable mortgages: In some cases, the court may recognise an equitable mortgage, even if the formalities for a legal mortgage were not completed, based on the parties’ conduct or intentions.

-Given the financial stakes in mortgage cases, these disputes can be complex and often require the Supreme Court’s expertise in resolving matters of law and equity.
+Given the financial risks in mortgage cases, these disputes can be complex and often require the Supreme Court’s expertise in resolving matters of law and equity.

 Compulsory Acquisition of Land